 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-One of central London’s busiest train stations and transport hubs with lots of trains arriving from the Midlands and North, there are plenty of things to do around Euston Station in London.
+One of central London’s busiest train stations with dozens of trains daily arriving from the Midlands and the North, there are plenty of things to do around Euston Station in London.

 Things to do near Euston station

 Euston Station used to be famous for its huge doric arch out front, which was sadly demolished in the 1960s (progress eh?).

 Now the only remnants of the historic arch are the two lodge buildings out the front of Euston Station, which have now been converted to a craft beer bar and cider palace called The Euston Tap.

 Easily the best bar at Euston Station, The Euston Tap has over 20 different beers and drinks on tap, with a beer garden overlooking the station to accommodate the overflow from the small and cosy seating area inside.